AliMarwana/Task1-HNG13/README.md

-This project is an API which has an endpoint returning specific data.
-It's a required project For Backend in HNG 13.
+<h2>This project is an API which has an endpoint returning specific data.
+It's a required project For Backend in HNG 13.</h2>
 This data contains also text from a third party API which is Cat Facts API.
 Here is the format of the data:
 {status: string,